Sean-0314/Project-1/README.md

 -Question Posed: What is the advantage of a jump box?
 A jump box or jump server makes things simple since it’s one place where direction and commands can be sent out to multiple devices.
 This includes the ability for administrators to quickly make changes across multiple virtual machines and in some cases, across multiple regions at the same time.
-The jump is monitored and kept within a separate security zone than other devices.
+The jump box is monitored and kept within a separate security zone than other devices.
 This limits the exposure of the other virtual machines to the internet.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the configuration and system files.

 -Question Posed: What does Filebeat watch for?
 Filebeat is used to monitor log files from locations that the user specifies.
-It collects lof events and then forwards them on to Elasticsearch or Logstash for indexing, all the while being very lightweight.
+It collects these events and then forwards them on to Elasticsearch or Logstash for indexing, all the while being very lightweight.

 -Question Posed: What does Metricbeat record?